oriches/Simple.Wpf.Themes/README.md

 A simple theme manager with optional UI user control for use in an WPF application - all you need is a set of URIs for the resource dictionaries you want to use as the themes for the application.

+For more information about the releases see [Release Info] (https://github.com/oriches/Simple.Wpf.Themes/wiki/Release-Info).

 Currently we support the following .Net versions:

 Supported versions: